tenzir/tenzir/web/blog/vast-v2.3/index.md

 2. **Undersized**: numerous small partitions can cause fragmentation in the catalog, causing higher memory consumption, larger database footprint, and slower queries.
-Rebuilding merging undersized partitions, thereby defragmenting the system.
+Rebuilding merges undersized partitions, thereby defragmenting the system.
 This reduces the resource footprint and makes queries faster.